relotnek/W3SAMM/Web3 Assessment and Governance Maturity Model/Software Security.md

 **Control Criteria**

-- [ ]  There is engagement with the community to peer review third party code
+- [ ]  There is engagement with the community to peer review third-party code
 - [ ]  There are published issues or vulnerabilities for the third party
 - **Level 1:** Is there an initial engagement with the community for code review on an ad-hoc basis?
 - **Level 2:** Are community-based reviews more structured and regularly solicited, with clear guidelines and incentives for community participation such as a bug bounty program?